Skip to product information

 5. Cultural and symbolic significance

-Although evil spirits are originally metaphors for worldly desires and disasters, in the Buddhist world they are subdued by the power of the Buddha and are reborn as pedestals that support temples and shrines.
+Although evil spirits are originally metaphors for worldly desires and disasters, in the Buddhist world they are subdued by the power of Buddha and are reborn as pedestals that support temples and shrines.

-The force of the fire (steam) = calming down worldly desires on the demon's back = subjugation
+The force of the fire (steam) = calming down the worldly desires on the demon's back = subjugation

 This symbolic gesture resonates with the spirit of the tea ceremony, which is to "calm the mind in the midst of everyday life."
 Onishi Rakusai has encapsulated this profound meaning in a humorous design, elevating it into a tool that blends naturally into the modern tea ceremony.